IMarty/git-training/readme.md

 # Git training

 This is the begining!
-I am Batman
+I am Master